What Is a KPI in Aviation SMS

-Key Performance Indicators (KPIs), also called SPIs (Safety Performance Indicators), are data metrics that indicate the baseline performance of your SMS program for managing safety.
-The term Key Performance Indicators are indicative of the scope of KPIs:
+Key Performance Indicators (KPIs), also called SPIs (Safety Performance Indicators), are data metrics that indicate the baseline performance of your SMS for managing safety.
+The term Key Performance Indicators is indicative of the scope of KPIs:

-- “Key” means that KPIs assess only the most critical areas of your SMS program, namely a data representation of Safety Objectives;
+- “Key” means that KPIs assess only the most critical areas of your SMS, namely a data representation of Safety Objectives;

 - “Indicators” means that you are using data metrics to monitor your performance.

 KPIs are created in direct response to your company’s safety objectives.
 When you monitor key performance indicators, you monitor how you are or aren't meeting your objectives.

 Some best practices for KPIs are:

 - They should change over time as your company updates safety objectives;

 - They should be regularly reviewed;